Arthur Goddard (engineer): Girling

 Goddard moved to Lucas Girling and Girling Brakes in 1957 to become technical director.
 Rover and Lucas had been very close since the 1930s.
 While at Girling he played a key role in the future of disc brake systems on standard road vehicles.
 He stayed at Girling until 1970.
 He also held a seat on the Lucas Girling board at this time.
 He then moved to Australia as managing director of Automotive and Girling Australia, manufacturers of braking components for Australian vehicle manufacturers.
 Goddard's experience was sought in an Australian Government enquiry in 1975 in regards to the standard of Australian-manufactured vehicles brakes in comparison to those from vehicles manufactured in other countries, which led to a change in the standard of braking for Australian vehicles.
 Throughout his career he has worked with many leading automotive engineers, including Spen King, Alec Issigonis, Norman Dewis and Giulio Alfieri.

-Goddard was latterly chief engineer of his own family-run business, Vehicle Components Pty Ltd, in Brisbane, Australia, that specialize in off-road trailer and caravan hitches and suspension systems.
+Goddard was latterly chief engineer of his own family-run business, Vehicle Components Pty Ltd, renamed Cruisemaster, in Brisbane, Australia, that specialize in off-road trailer and caravan hitches and suspension systems.